jchook/rewait/docs/functions/retry.md

 It returns the result of all the check functions.
 If you passed in a single function (not an array), it will return the result of that single function.

+In the event of a timeout, a MultiError is thrown.
+It contains an `errors` property that holds the most recent position-wise errors (if any) for the supplied check functions.

 #### Parameters

 | Name | Type |